Draw

 It’s a simple, tangible creative activity that requires little time and few materials, but can be expressive, calming, mindful, absorbing and fun.

-The theme of this first Day is Ready Steady Draw, with a focus on quick and enjoyable ideas.
-Free activity sheets are available, with a variety of drawing suggestions.
+The theme of this first Day was Ready Steady Draw, with a focus on quick and enjoyable ideas.
+Free activity sheets were available, with a variety of drawing suggestions.

 Thank you.